Nermake/LeoECSProj/README.md

 ## Info

 A `Demo Project` in which only a part of a full-fledged game is implemented.
-The main point: to show the way to use the `LeoEcs` framework.
+The main point: to show the way to use the `LeoEcs` & `Zenject` framework.

 ---